 Dead Weight Report: Week 14 Droppables

-It’s exterminate-time for your fantasy rosters, as we’re all systems go for the postseason.
-Our squads need to be trimmed of all the fat and what-ifs so that they are streamlined for success.
+It’s extermination time for your fantasy rosters, as we’re one week from all systems go for the postseason.
+Our squads need to be trimmed of all the fat and what-ifs so they are streamlined for success.

-Below is a look at some players who can be dropped and sent packing as we head down the stretch of both the NFL and fantasy seasons.
+Below is a look at some players who are drop-zone-worthy as we head down the stretch of the NFL and fantasy seasons.

 Courtland Sutton, WR – Broncos

 The 26-year-old Courtland Sutton really should have made this list a while ago, but he is not rosterable moving forward, regardless of matchup, quarterback or situation.
 Last week marked the fifth-straight outing with two or fewer receptions for the Broncos receiver, resulting in a paltry 4.4 half-PPR points per contest.

 Jerry Jeudy is the target leader in this offense in their last five games, with Tim Patrick, Noah Fant and rookie RB Javonte Williams seeing more targets than Sutton.
 Denver does have a nice matchup with Detroit this week, but the fourth-year WR is no longer trustworthy for fantasy purposes, plus the Broncos get the Raiders and Chargers in Weeks 16 and 17, who sit third and 13th, respectively in WR aFPA.

 Pour one or more out for Corey Davis’s first year as a New York Jet.
 Hopes were high for the eighth-round pick this draft season, but injury and poor QB play have him as the overall WR45 in half-PPR points after nine contests.